Amazon Q Developer Review 2026 - Agentic Coding

 What is Amazon Q Developer?

 Amazon Q Developer is a generative AI-powered assistant that helps developers and IT professionals across the entire software development lifecycle—from coding, testing, and deploying, to troubleshooting, security scanning, modernizing applications, and optimizing AWS resources.
-It features an agentic coding experience that can autonomously perform multi-step tasks like implementing features, documenting code, and performing software upgrades, achieving the highest scores on the SWE-Bench benchmark.
+It features agentic coding capabilities that autonomously implement features, generate tests, review code, and perform software upgrades, achieving the highest scores on the SWE-Bench benchmark.

 How much does Amazon Q Developer cost?

-Amazon Q Developer offers two plans: a Free Tier at no cost with 50 agentic requests per month and 1,000 lines of code per month for Java transformation, and a Pro Tier at $19 per user per month with 1,000 agentic requests per month, 4,000 lines of code per month for Java transformation (pooled at account level), IP indemnity, and admin controls.
+Amazon Q Developer offers two plans: a perpetual Free Tier with 50 agentic requests per month and 1,000 lines of Java transformation, and a Pro Tier at $19 per user per month with 1,000 agentic requests and 4,000 lines of transformation per user (pooled at account level).
+Extra transformation lines cost $0.003 per line.

 What programming languages and IDEs does Amazon Q Developer support?

-Amazon Q Developer supports 50+ programming languages including Python, Java, JavaScript, TypeScript, C#, Go, Rust, PHP, Ruby, Kotlin, C, C++, shell scripting, SQL, Scala, JSON, YAML, and HCL.
-It's available in VS Code, JetBrains family (IntelliJ, PyCharm, GoLand, CLion, PhpStorm, RubyMine, Rider, WebStorm, DataGrip), Visual Studio, Eclipse (preview), AWS Cloud9, Lambda console, and command lines (macOS terminal, iTerm2, VS Code terminal).
+Amazon Q Developer supports Python, Java, JavaScript, TypeScript, C#, Go, Rust, PHP, Ruby, Kotlin, C, C++, shell scripting, SQL, Scala, JSON, YAML, and HCL.
+It's available in VS Code, JetBrains IDEs (IntelliJ, PyCharm, GoLand, CLion, PhpStorm, RubyMine, Rider, WebStorm, DataGrip), Visual Studio, Eclipse (preview), AWS Cloud9, Lambda console, and command lines (macOS terminal, iTerm2, VS Code terminal).

-Does Amazon Q Developer use my content to train models?
+Does Amazon Q Developer use my code to train AI models?

-For Amazon Q Developer Pro Tier users, your content is not used for service improvement or to train any underlying foundation models.
-For Free Tier users, content might be used to enhance and improve the quality of foundation models unless you explicitly opt out through your IDE settings or AWS Organizations AI services opt-out policy.
+For Amazon Q Developer Pro Tier users, your content is not used for service improvement or to train foundation models.
+For Free Tier users, content might be used for service improvement unless you opt out through your IDE settings or AWS Organizations AI services opt-out policy.
+AWS implements encryption at rest and in transit with strict access controls.

 Amazon Q Developer Integrations